CoffeeJunkiee/coffeejunkiee.github.io/_posts/2020-01-18-jeeves-HTB.md

 ```
 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/jeeves/rottensmb.png" alt="rottensmb">

-Once we have our revershell and MSFRottenPotato.exe files in Jeeves, we can start checking what privileges we have in order to set a parameter before executing MSFRottenPotato.exe.
+Once we have our reverse shell and MSFRottenPotato.exe files in Jeeves, we can start checking what privileges we have in order to set a parameter before executing MSFRottenPotato.exe.
 To know the privileges from our machine, we can execute the command:

 ```
 whoami /priv